contrast-zone/fractarchy-ide/README.md

 ## about

 Fractarchy Note is a (deviant) hierarchical content organizer featuring structured document tree (*.sdt) file format.
-It is an elementary blend between personal content management system and hierarchical database.
+It is a blend between note taking application, hierarchical data outliner, and personal knowledge base.
 Use it for keeping knowledge and retrieving related information.

 ## screenshots